 - The memory consumption during these events was constantly at 100%.

-9.4 is older, but it was also worth knowing what maintenance version of 9.4 they were running.
+9.4 was older, but it was also worth knowing what maintenance version of 9.4 they were running.
 Defects are fixed constantly in Postgres, and it was possible they were experiencing any one of a number of rare-but-possible memory conditions that existed in the early versions of 9.4, but were fixed in later maintenance releases.

-Back to the Command Line
+Back to the command line

 Now that we knew the path, the command we’d had the customer use earlier could be used in the path itself.